-Why Islamophobia Is The Wrong Response To Ariana Grande Concert Attack
+Why Islamophobia Is The Wrong Response To The Attack In Manchester

 On Monday night, a suspected terrorist set off a bomb inside a crowded Ariana Grande concert in Manchester, England.
 So far, 22 people have been killed and 59 injured, including children.
 ISIS, a Muslim extremist group, has claimed responsibility for the attack, but there has been no further proof of the culprit as of yet.